opensourcehacker/sevabot/docs/source/ubuntu.rst

 ============================================================
-Installing and running on Ubuntu Server
+Installing and running on Ubuntu
 ============================================================

 .. contents:: :local: